-It is expected that construction of the Stage 1 development would progress generally from the north-east to the south-west of the airport site, allowing for the early relocation of The Northern Road and a TransGrid transmission line.
-Site preparation and construction of aviation infrastructure is expected to be completed on a sector or zone basis across the airport site.
-The indicative construction schedule presented in Table 6-1 reflects a progressive handover and completion of site preparation works in each of the zones shown in Figure 6-1.
+For the purpose of this assessment, it is assumed that construction of the Stage 1 development would progress generally from the north-east to the south-west of the airport site, allowing for the relocation of The Northern Road and a TransGrid transmission line.
+The site preparation activities phase would commence following relevant tenders and design work.
+Site preparation activities and aviation infrastructure activities are assumed to be completed on a sector or zone basis across the airport site.
+The indicative construction schedule presented in Table 6-1 reflects a progressive transition and completion of site preparation activities in each of the zones shown in Figure 6-1.